ember-learn/guides-source/guides/release/state-management/computed-properties.md

 ## Computed Property Dependency Types

-You may have noticed that in the previous section, our computed properties were depending on normal, undecorated properties.
+You may have noticed that in the previous section, our computed properties were depending on normal properties without decorators.
 This is possible in classic Ember if we always update those properties using Ember's `set` method, which is why all of the examples use it.
 Computed properties can depend on other types of values as well though.
 Altogether, the types of values are:

-- Plain, undecorated object properties
+- Plain, object properties without decorators
 - `@tracked` properties
 - `@computed` properties
 - `@dependentKeyCompat` getters